A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Oriented Methods

 \subsubsection{DeepFool}

-DeepFool is a geometry-based method that approximates the distance of a sample to the decision boundary by leveraging adversarial perturbations \cite{ducoffe2018adversarial, moosavi2016deepfool}.
-The key idea is that samples near the decision boundary carry more information for classification than those farther away, making them ideal for coreset selection, as illustrated in \autoref{fig:deepfool}.
+DeepFool approximates a sample’s distance to the decision boundary using adversarial perturbations \cite{ducoffe2018adversarial, moosavi2016deepfool}.
+In this sense, it is a geometry-based selector.
+The key idea is that samples near the decision boundary carry more information for classification than those farther away, as illustrated in \autoref{fig:deepfool}.

 Given a trained classifier $p(\mathbf{x}; \theta)$, DeepFool iteratively finds the smallest perturbation $\mathbf{r}$ needed to move a sample $\mathbf{x}$ across the decision boundary: